 In 2020 a former contractor chose to log a malicious complaint about Bravehound to the Office of the Scottish Charity Regulator (OSCR).
 Bravehound takes any complaint very seriously and were disappointed to learn the individual had presented accusations of financial mismanagement to the regulator without contacting them first.
 Bravehound immediately carried out an internal investigation and satisfied themselves that there had been no wrongdoing, but they still had to wait on the outcome of the regulator’s report.

 Things took a turn for the worse when a negative press feature in a national newspaper appeared regarding the allegations.
 This specifically referenced their celebrity patrons, which was potentially extremely damaging for all involved and caused substantial reputational damage to the charity.

-Bravehound turned to their insurance broker, Michael Hashim of Bruce Stevenson, for advice and were relieved to find that their specialist charity insurance policy included access to DAS Legal Protection and a Public Relations Extension, which had been recommended by Bruce Stevenson.
+Bravehound turned to their insurance broker, Bruce Stevenson, for advice.
+They were relieved to find that their specialist charity insurance policy included access to DAS Legal Protection and a Public Relations Extension, which had been recommended by Bruce Stevenson.
 Using this provision, Bravehound were able to access expert advice from a PR firm who helped them formulate a plan to mitigate damage.
 Whilst they were not able to get a complete media retraction, they were able to convince the outlet to issue a further statement informing their readers that Bravehound had been cleared of any wrongdoing by the OSCR.

 Within days, the press article had been edited to clarify that Bravehound had been completely exonerated.
 This came as a welcome relief to Bravehound who could now be safe in the knowledge their trusted reputation remained intact.